Getting started

 )

-The syntax here is almost identical, except that dictionary keys must be quoted, and JavaScript true must be replaced by Python True.
+The syntax here is almost identical, except that dictionary keys must be quoted, and JavaScript true is be replaced by Python True.

 You can use pandas and polars DataFrames as data sources, they are automatically serialized and passed to JavaScript via Arrow IPC format: